frangucc/thenodechronbook/README.md

 However, in society, we as a people tend to be against corrupt organizations or companies that abuse their power.
 As such, hackers who hack these companies as often seen as heros.
 It's still malicious, but as the saying goes, the enemy of my enemy is my friend.

+Millenials are fascinated by all of this stuff but they don't know who to trust and just want honesty.
+If you're a parent or teacher, I am confident that you will see that I've carefully and tastefully used just enough culture, mystery, mild violence and honesty to help rope the kids in a little so they can prepare for the potential lifestyle of being an ECE industry contributor someday.

 ####

-, a term now used by EVRYONE these days can refer to two things, and unfortunately it's always referred to HACKING and

 ECE is a field where everything is becoming a computer.
 The process of designing new electrical devices in every shape, form and texture is well encapsulated and visually communicated by this book.
 It helps inspire kids to want to learn in this area.

 "Our initial barriers in teaching young engineers had everything to do with the demonstrations of "why hackers huge amounts of time dedicated to this" and "what becomes of inventors when they follow and break the rules."

-The nature of the graphic novel has unshackled us from the traditional text book and in the future we may develop games and an animated series to go along with our products."
+The nature of the graphic novel unshackles us from what the traditional text book has to offer.
+And we believe that some day, Playstation and XBOX 3D games could become some of the most important tools for simulating and playing with hardware hacks or to learn about complex stuff that requires really deep, immersive, graphical environments to train.
+The concept of transmedia in this case gives Gamifyed a huge advantage as a new platform for teaching kids hardware hacking.

 The field of ECE is expanding rapidly and includes a combination of EE, CS and Software Engineering.
-This transmedia form of learning navigates through each of these degrees in an way and that continuously praises the well grounded engineerist who has knowledge of the business around your innovations, common pitfalls and warewithall requirements of becoming successful.
+The graphic textbook covers these fields in an way  that continuously praises the well grounded engineerist for his theoretical through process and  simulatanious knowledge of the business.
+The way common pitfalls are avoided and how the satisfaction of say, having the warewithall to sit and learn for hours uninterrupted are all covered in this book.

 The engineerist reading this book will become familiar with the critical concepts needed experiment with hundreds of scientific sensors, capture their inputs and write their applications.
 This new and well put together graphic medium gives readers of all ages the context in which the most important open source innovations have risen.
 Moreover, it covers the socioeconomic scenarios in which their creators battled to launch their ideas.